The QLRC Report has finally been released & the QLD Government has committed to decriminalising sex work!

-The QLRC Review into decriminalisation of sex work in Queensland is underway
+The QLRC Review into decriminalisation of sex work in Queensland was undertaken from 27 August 2021 – 31 March 2023

 Changes to the Terms of Reference

-The Terms of Reference sets out the parameters of the review i.e., what is covered and what is not.
+The Terms of Reference sets out the parameters of the review i.e., what was covered and what was not.
 The Queensland Law Reform Commission was asked to outline a framework for a decriminalised sex work industry in twelve key areas.
 In November 2022 the Terms of Reference were amended to remove the expectation that the QLRC will draft actual legislation.
-Instead, they are now being asked to prepare “drafting instructions”.
+Instead, they were asked to prepare “drafting instructions”.
 You can read the full Terms of Reference here.

 - Every Wednesday in May 12-4pm sex workers were invited to join us in-person, online or by phone for submission assistance.
 Whether it is just a question about the process or help getting your experiences down in writing we are here to help.